-Chess Opening Surprise for Black versus d4 c4 Setup
+Chess Opening Surprise for Black versus the d4 c4 Setup from White.

-The Budapest Gambit (Budapest Defense) is not often played among chess grandmasters.
+The Budapest Gambit (Budapest Defense) is almost never played among chess grandmasters.
 It is more or less a surprise weapon on lower levels of chess.

 1.d4 Nf6 2.c4 e5

 Black offers his e-pawn which he will regain later on.

 White can return the pawn and usually keeps a small advantage without risks.
 This opening can lead to sharp tactical games.